|University and Faculty:||The University of Sydney

 Applicants must have completed the following prerequisite units of study at Bachelor's degree level to be eligible for entry:

-The minimum GPA for entry is a credit average; however, places are limited and there is a strict quota for this course.
+The minimum GPA for entry is a 2.8 on a 4.0 scale; however, places are limited and there is a strict quota for this course.
 Entry is highly competitive so students who have achieved the minimum GPA (and other admission requirements) are then ranked on academic performance.
 The higher your GPA, the better your chances of receiving an offer.
-More details regarding GPA requirements will be posted here as soon as it is received by the university.

 University of Sydney Agent ID: OzTREKK educational services TP01544